 Great choice!
 Your favorites are temporarily saved for this session.
 Sign in to save them permanently, access them on any device, and receive relevant alerts.

 Equipment: New sails, rigging, 1000 AH liFePo batteries, 850 watt solar, two wind gens, two Autopilots, current auto launch liferaft and all current safety gear.
-Two 3000 watt inverter chargers, dual alternators, New 1500 watt windlass with new chain and Mantis primary plus two other anchors and long rodes, 10’ Highfield RIB with 15HP Yamaha Enduro both with less than 150 hours use.
-1 year old Seawater Pro 40 GPH watermaker, newer full enclosure plus full boat covers and sail covers, etc. New sails with Hydranet genoa and Pro Radial cut main and mizzen plus STAYSAIL on furler as well as 2nd large staysail for wing on wing downwind and a ballooner and mizzen staysail plus additional spare sails.
-Extensive cruising spares included.
-Interior features new upgraded upholstery in main cabin with straight starboard settee, new curtains, replaced all cabin port and dodger lenses, Larger custom top and front opening fridge plus separate new Freezer under table.
-Contact me for a much more complete inventory list of this amazing vessel and a link to 144 photos.
+This Amel has been expertly converted to U.S. style 120v AC and has two Victron 3000 watt inverter chargers, CERBO GX with touch screen monitoring, dual alternators, New 1500 watt windlass with new G4 chain and large Mantus primary anchor plus two other anchors and long rodes, 10’ Highfield RIB with 15HP Yamaha Enduro both with less than 150 hours use.
+1 year old Seawater Pro 40 GPH watermaker, newer full enclosure plus full boat covers and sail covers, etc. New sails with Hydranet genoa and Pro Radial cut main and mizzen plus STAYSAIL on furler (like on Amel 54) as well as 2nd large staysail for sailing downwind with Amels proprioretory twin articulating poles (which can be easily set up single handed) as well as the standard lightweight ballooner and mizzen staysail.
+EXTENSIVE cruising spares included.
+This beautiful yacht features new upgraded upholstery in main cabin with straight starboard settee, new curtains, all newer cabin port and dodger lenses, much larger, well insulated custom top and front opening fridge plus separate new freezer under table.
+Contact me for an extremely detailed complete inventory list of this amazing vessel and a link to 144 photos.

 The theoretical maximum speed that a displacement hull can move efficiently through the water is determined by it's waterline length and displacement.
 It may be unable to reach this speed if the boat is underpowered or heavily loaded, though it may exceed this speed given enough power.
 Read more.